codingthings-com/sfeedo/README.md

-# Sfeedo - Desktop FEED Reader
+# Sfeedo - Desktop Feed Reader

 An RSS/Atom feed reader built with Tauri, Rust, and JavaScript.